specstoryai/keyframe-blogger/README.md

 ## Tips

-- Name your directories descriptively (they become the video title)
+- Name your directories descriptively (they become the blog title)
 - Keep MP4 and SRT filenames consistent for easier management
 - Review the HTML preview before generating the blog post
 - The blog prompt can be customized in `BLOG_PROMPT.md`